 Net overseas migration to Australia

-NOM by financial year
+Net overseas migration by financial year

 ABS actuals from 2004–05 to 2023–24.
-The pandemic year 2020–21 is the only year in this series with a negative NOM.
+The pandemic year 2020–21 is the only year in this series with a negative net overseas migration (NOM).

 20 years shown, 2004–05 to 2023–24.
 Lowest: 2020–21 at -84,940.
 Highest: 2022–23 at 538,340.
 Latest actual: 2023–24 at 429,160.
-ABS’s preliminary 2024–25 estimate is excluded until it is finalised.
+ABS’s preliminary 2024–25 estimate is noted above; this trend is finalised actuals only.

 Show data